 - No mesh under the ventilation

-Because of its breathability and versatility, we rated the Giro Chronicle MIPS as the best value mountain bike helmet.
-It has many of the features of the Smith Optics helmets mentioned earlier, such as large ventilation openings, a MIPS protection system and a compact design.
+Because of its breathability and versatility, we rated the Giro Fixture Dirt Cycling Helmet as the best value mountain bike helmet.
+It has many of the features of the Smith Optics helmets mentioned earlier, such as large ventilation openings and a compact design.

-Another interesting aspect of the Chronicle MIPS helmet is that it is designed for more uneven terrain.
-Thanks to its padded Quick-Dry lining and its molded polycarbonate shell, this helmet gives you the robustness you need to hit all the trails.
+Another interesting aspect of the Giro Fixture Dirt Cycling Helmet is that it is designed for more uneven terrain.
+Thanks to its Roc Loc® Sport fit system and its molded polycarbonate shell, this helmet gives you the durability you need to hit all the trails.

 Thanks to its multiple protection systems, we evaluated the Trailblazer MIPS helmet from Sweet Protection as being the best for hitting the trails.
-First, it has MIPS technology, an integrated layer inside the helmet to protect the brain in the event of a fall or collision.
+First, it has MIPS brain protection technology, an integrated layer inside the helmet that protects the head in the event of a fall.